 Meditating on truth is simply placing your focus on it.
 Rehearsing it over and over again.
 Isaiah 26:3 promises if our minds are “stayed on” Christ, He will keep us in perfect peace.
 Our day is FULL of lies and half-truths about God.
 It’s impossible to drown them out.
 We must be about the business of purposely combating them with God’s truth.

-If you need help, download these free Scripture Printable cards and study the promises section first.
-Just look up the verse listed on the card and read it.
-Try reading surrounding verses, too.
-Note anything you love about what it says, something you learn, or how you see God in this passage.
+These #NotConsumed Scripture Cards for Mom are prayerfully curated promises from God’s Word that will support and encourage you as you meditate on His Word daily and seek to trust God with life’s moments.
+You can even note anything you love about what it says, something you learn, or how you see God in this passage.
 I usually do this in the margins of my Bible, but some people love keeping journals, too.

 Don’t panic if you aren’t the singing type.
 I’m not suggesting a solo at church or anything.
 But I can’t ignore the fact that music is powerful.
 In 2009, when my husband first left, I knew a good bit about studying the Bible, but I couldn’t find the motivation to do it.
 I didn’t even know where to go for the kind of help I needed.
 Truly, half of the time, I couldn’t see through the tears to even read my Bible.

 I have to tell you, I am amazed at how some hymns and songs have carried me through the darkest moments.
-In Psalm 42:8 God says, “By day the LORD commands his steadfast love, and at night his song is with me, a prayer to the God of my life.”
+Psalm 42:8 proclaims, “By day the LORD commands his steadfast love, and at night his song is with me, a prayer to the God of my life.”
 One of my favorite verses, this promise has held me tightly through many dark nights.

-Surround Yourself with Godly People who Constantly Remind You of the Truth
+4. Surround Yourself With Godly People Who Constantly Remind You of the Truth.

 There is nothing worse than having a bad day and then having to listen to someone else spew not-so-encouraging words at you.
 While we can’t control every single voice in our lives, we can make sure we are surrounded by godly people who are reminding us of truth.